vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 zoom into your area of interest).

 |image21|
+*The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.*

 In the Layers panel on the left-hand side, you can select the different geocodes you have included in your analysis.